Table of Contents

 When making fixes to an existing package it can be useful

-to change the version number in PKGNAME
+to change the version number in PKGNAME.
+To

 avoid conflicting with future versions by the original author, a